 Anna Funder delivers a prize-winning and powerfully rendered account of the resistance against East Germany’s communist dictatorship in these harrowing, personal tales of life behind the Iron Curtain—and, especially, of life under the iron fist of the Stasi, East Germany’s brutal state security force.
 In the tradition of Frederick Taylor’s The Berlin Wall and Philip Gourevitch’s We Wish to Inform You That Tomorrow We Will be Killed With Our Families, Funder’s Stasiland is a masterpiece of investigative reporting, written with novelistic vividness and the compelling intensity of a universal, real-life story.

-Berlin Calling is a gripping account of the 1989 “peaceful revolution” in East Germany.
-The revolution that upended communism.
-Removed the tumultuous years of artistic ferment, political improvisation, and pirate utopias that followed.
+Berlin Calling is a gripping account of the 1989 “peaceful revolution” in East Germany and the tumultuous years of artistic ferment, political improvisation, and pirate utopias that followed.
 It’s the story of a newly undivided Berlin.
 When protest and punk rock, bohemia and direct democracy, techno and free theatre were the order of the day.